MaryKay Carlson: United States ambassador to the Philippines

 On February 4, 2022, President Joe Biden nominated Carlson to serve as US Ambassador to the Philippines.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on April 7, 2022.
 The committee favorably reported the nomination to the Senate floor on May 4, 2022.
 Carlson was confirmed by the entire Senate via voice vote on May 5, 2022.
 Carlson was sworn in on May 26, 2022.
 She presented her credentials to Philippine president Bongbong Marcos on July 22, 2022.

-Carlson was in post and sent condolences during the 2025 Cebu earthquake.

 Awards and recognitions

 Carlson has received numerous performance awards, including six Superior Honor Awards.

 Personal life

 Carlson is married to retired Foreign Service officer Aubrey Carlson, and they have two daughters, Kathryn and Karen.
 She is a native of Little Rock, Arkansas and speaks Spanish and Chinese.